kwcooper/kwcooper.github.io/_posts/2019-01-07-personal-data.md

 I’m still figuring out where I land on the open personal data online debate.
 It’s probably not completely safe yet, but also probably not as bad as everyone thinks.
 In any case, I thought it best to purge some of my closely identifiable information from various repo’s.
 This is a running list of those sites.
 It may be a good yearly habit to run through the sites and check what info is published.

 Most sites have a link that makes it easy to remove your data.
-Alternatively, googling ‘<sitename> opt out’ tends to yield good results to save time searching yourself.
+Alternatively, googling ‘_site name_ opt out’ tends to yield good results to save time searching yourself.

 These were recommended from brand yourself: